IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_replication.md

 Create a VolumeReplication YAML file to replicate a specific PersistentVolumeClaim (PVC).

-VolumeReplicationClass needs to be present before a VolumeSnapshot can be created.
+VolumeReplicationClass needs to be present before a VolumeReplication can be created.
 For more information, see [Creating a VolumeReplicationClass](csi_ug_config_create_vol_replicationclass.md).

 **Note:** Replication is referred to as the more generic volume replication within this documentation set.
 Spectrum Virtualize products refer to this feature as the remote copy function.